About InAdvance Project

 InAdvance project applies the World Health Organization (WHO) definition of palliative care aimed to address patients’ and their families’ physical, psychosocial, social and spiritual needs related to life-threatening illnesses and highlighting Quality of Life (QoL) of as its ultimate goal.
 This definition also recognizes the integration of early palliative care in the course of illness and in conjunction with other therapies that are intended to prolong life.

-The main challenge of the project is integrating early palliative care in the daily clinical routine addressed to patients with complex health conditions that are evolving towards advanced stages, and not to focus only on patients in their last weeks of life.
+The main challenge of the project is integrating early palliative care in the daily clinical routine addressed to patients with complex health conditions that are evolving towards advanced stages, and not focusing only on patients in their last weeks of life.

 InAdvance project introduces a new model of early palliative care aimed to older people.
 The project focuses on the impact acute and chronic pain, life-threatening non-communicable diseases, side effects and consequences of diseases and their treatments have on Quality of Life.

 The overall aim of the InAdvance project is to improve the benefit of the palliative care interventions for patients, families and caregivers, and professionals through the design of effective, replicable and cost effective early palliative care interventions focused on and oriented by the patients.